jkneifl/academic-page/content/authors/admin/_index.md

 highlight_name: true
 ---

 Greetings!
-I recently completed my PhD, focusing on scientific machine learning.
-My academic journey led me to the captivating world of engineering cybernetics, where I honed my skills in mathematics, mechanics, and control theory, and formed a deep interest in systems theory and understanding complex models.
+I hold a PhD in the field of Scientific Machine Learning, with a research background rooted in engineering cybernetics.
+My academic training spans mathematics, control theory, systems theory, and deep learning, shaping my interest in the principled understanding and modeling of complex dynamical systems.

-In my research, I’m driven to efficiently approximate complex models by blending core numerical methods with artificial intelligence learning techniques.
-I’m passionate about the synergy between scientific principles and cutting-edge technologies.
+In my research, I’m driven to efficiently approximate complex models by integrating established numerical methods with modern artificial intelligence techniques.
+I am particularly interested in approaches that combine physical insight with data-driven learning to achieve accurate, interpretable, and computationally efficient models.

 {style="text-align: justify;"}